TextCenGen: Attention-Guided Text-Centric Background Adaptation for Text-to-Image Generation: Method

 \subsection{Force-Directed Cross-Attention Guidance}

 \paragraph{Cross-Attention and Centroid of Object.} To seamlessly integrate the concept of force-directed graphs into the loss guidance of the denoising process in latent diffusion models, we delve into the extraction and manipulation of attention maps and activations.
-We use softmax normalized attention matrices $\mathcal{A}_{i,t} \in \mathbb{R}^{H_i \times W_i \times K}$ extracted from the standard denoising forward step $\epsilon_{\theta_i}(z_i;t,y)$.
+For denoising image $i$, we use softmax normalized attention matrices $\mathcal{A}_{i,t} \in \mathbb{R}^{H_i \times W_i \times K}$ extracted from the standard denoising forward step $\epsilon_{\theta_i}(z_i;t,y)$.
 This enables us to manipulate the control over objects referred to in the text conditioning $y$ at distinct indices $k$, by adjusting the related attention channel(s) $\mathcal{A}_{i,t,\ldots,k} \in \mathbb{R}^{H_i \times W_i \times |k|}$.
-The centroid of the attention map is a two-dimensional vector, defined by the equation: 1
+The centroid of the attention map is a two-dimensional vector, defined by the equation:

-To ensure the efficacy of our centroid-based object representation method, we initially assume that all objects are convex sets, adhering to the mathematical definition that for every pair of points within the object, the line segment connecting them lies entirely within the object.
+We assume that all objects are convex sets, adhering to the mathematical definition that for every pair of points within the object, the line segment connecting them lies entirely within the object.
 This assumption allows us to treat the extracted $\text{centroid}\left(k\right)$ as vertices $v_k$ in a graph, which are then subjected to force-directed attention guidance.
-Indeed, it is important to clarify that while each token $k$ associated with $\mathcal{A}_k$ appears as a single entity in \autoref{fig:framework}, it actually represents an average of $\mathcal{A}_k^l$ across all layers $l$ in the U-Net architecture.
+Indeed, it is important to clarify that while each token $k$ associated with $\mathcal{A}_k$ appears as a single entity in Figure~\ref{fig:framework}, it actually represents an average of $\mathcal{A}_k^l$ across all layers $l$ in the U-Net architecture.
 Practically, our method is applied individually to each layer, ensuring a nuanced and layer-specific approach to force-directed attention guidance.

 \paragraph{Layer-wise Conflict Multi-Target Detector.} To effectively manage conflicts between text and objects in our images, we have developed a layer-wise conflict multi-target detector, denoted as $ D() $.
 This detector is crucial for identifying tokens $ k $ within each layer $ l $ of the U-Net that correspond to objects that require modifications in relation to text regions.
 The detector function $ D(k, R, A_k^l) $ operates as follows: